Bypass moves in convex hypersurface theory: Preliminaries

 By integrating a complete\footnote{Completeness may always be achieved (in an arbitrarily small neighborhood of $\Sigma$) by decaying the vector field via a bump contact Hamiltonian function.} transverse contact vector field $X =: \partial_z$ giving the coorientation of $\Sigma$, we identify a vertically invariant neighborhood

 where $\Sigma = \Sigma \times \{0\}$, and $f: \Sigma \to \R$ and $\beta\in \Omega^1(\Sigma)$ are $z$-invariant.
 The contact condition forces $f\pitchfork 0$, hence

 is a smoothly embedded codimension-$1$ contact submanifold of $\Sigma$ called the \textit{dividing set}.
-While $\Gamma$ depends on the choice of contact vector field $X$, its (contact) isotopy class in $\Sigma$ does not.
+While $\Gamma$ depends on the choice of contact vector field $X$, its (contact) isotopy class in $\Sigma$ does not, as the space of contact vector fields transverse to $\Sigma$ is contractible.
 The \textit{positive} (resp. \textit{negative}) \textit{region of $\Sigma$} is given by $R_{\pm}:= \{\pm f > 0\} = \{\pm\alpha(X) >0\}$.

 The language \textit{Weinstein convex} used in \cref{def:convex2.0} is appropriate for the following reason.
 Let $\Sigma$ be a Weinstein convex hypersurface and $N(\Sigma) \cong (\Sigma \times \R, \alpha = f\, dz + \beta)$ an invariant neighborhood.
 Let $\phi\in\mathfrak{Morse}_n^n(\Sigma)$ be a good Lyapunov function with good splitting value $c$.
 We may assume that $\phi^{-1}(c) = \Gamma = \{f=0\}$.
 Let $\phi_{\pm}:= \pm \phi\vert_{R_{\pm}}$.
 By \eqref{part:convex2.0_def2} of \cref{def:convex2.0} it follows that $\phi_{\pm}\in \mathfrak{Morse}_n(R_{\pm})$.
 For $\ve > 0$ sufficiently small, set $\lambda_{\pm}:=\frac{\ve\, \beta}{\ve \pm f}\vert_{\bar{R}_{\pm}}$.
 Then $\lambda_{\pm}$ is a Liouville form on $\bar{R}_{\pm}$ and the Liouville vector field $X_{\lambda_{\pm}}$ is gradient-like for $\phi_{\pm}$.
 Thus, $(\bar{R}_{\pm}, \lambda_{\pm}, \phi_{\pm})$ is a Weinstein domain. \footnote{Alternatively, we may consider $\bar{R}_+$ and $\bar{R}_-$ as ideal Liouville domains in the sense of \cite{giroux2020ideal}.}